INTI-CMNB-FPGA/fpga_examples/examples/digilent_zedboard/dma/README.md

 ```
 $ . /PATH_TO_VIVADO/settings64.sh
 ```
-* Open Vivado and create a new proyect for: Zybo.
+* Open Vivado and create a new proyect for: ZedBoard.
-* In Tcl Console, run (block designs generated with Vivado 2017.4):
+* In Tcl Console, run (block designs generated with Vivado 2018.2):
   * For Simple Mode: `source <PATH>/simple.tcl`
-  * For Scatter Gather Mode: `source <PATH>/sg.tcl`
 * Rigth click in Sources -> Design Sources -> design_1 and Create HDL Wrapper.
 * Generate Bitstream.
 * File -> Export -> Export Hardware (include bitstream)